-Once a determination has been made that the preferred option is a remedial project, as defined in this class, the planning process continues with the preparation of a baseline inventory.
+Once a determination has been made that the preferred option is a remedial flood and erosion control project, the planning process continues with the preparation of a baseline inventory.
 This inventory will provide the information needed to evaluate alternative methods of addressing the problem situation.
 It will also provide a baseline from which to monitor the effectiveness of the action, once taken, and the types and level of environmental impacts that resulted.